oh-jon-paul/awesome-i18n/readme.md

 * [bloodyowl/react-translate](https://github.com/bloodyowl/react-translate) Internationalization for react
 - [react-native-localize](https://github.com/zoontek/react-native-localize) A toolbox for your React Native app localization
-* [i18next](http://i18next.com/) i18next is a full-featured i18n javascript library for translating your web application
-- [react-i18next](https://react.i18next.com/) - internationalization framework for React / React Native which is based on i18next
 * [FormatJS](https://formatjs.io) internationalize your web apps with react-intl library
+- [FormatJS CLI](https://formatjs.io/docs/tooling/cli/) Extract messages from project with FormatJS library
 - [react-localization](https://github.com/stefalda/react-localization) Simple module to localize the React interface using the same syntax used in the ReactNativeLocalization module.
 - [react-i18nify](https://github.com/sealninja/react-i18nify) Simple i18n translation and localization components and helpers for React
 - [react-persian](https://github.com/evandhq/react-persian) react-persian is a set of react components for Persian localization
+* [i18next](http://i18next.com/) i18next is a full-featured i18n javascript library for translating your web application
+- [react-i18next](https://react.i18next.com/) - internationalization framework for React / React Native which is based on i18next
 - [next-translate](https://github.com/vinissimus/next-translate) Easy i18n for Next.js +10
 - [react-translated](https://github.com/amsul/react-translated) A dead simple way to add complex translations in a React project
 - [React-intl hooks](https://github.com/CreateThrive/react-intl-hooks) React-intl-hooks is a small and fast library that you can use to replace Format.js components.